Enter Your Zip Code for Pricing

 Prepping the walls - Walls must be flat and even and free of cracks or bulges.
 Often this means caulking cracks, repairing drywall or caulking cracks.
 When painting on top of previous paint layers it is important to lightly sand the surface to allow the paint to grip the wall.
 Also be careful not to add latex based paints on top of oil based paints which can cause peeling.

 Most Fayette County painters will supply both primer and paint for your job but you want to verify that they do not skimp on the quality. *Be sure they only use low VOC (volatile organic compounds) paints as VOCs are bad for the environment and there can be health risks.
-Most painting companies in Washington Court House and Jeffersonville prefer using alkyd or alcohol based paints as they are more versatile than latex based paints and can be used on more surfaces.
+Most painting companies in Vandalia and St. Elmo prefer using alkyd or alcohol based paints as they are more versatile than latex based paints and can be used on more surfaces.
 Be sure to clearly explain if you are looking for a flat finish, flat finish or both depending on the room.
 As far as brands, you can’t go wrong with Behr Paints, Sherwin-Williams, Benjamin Moore, Valspar or for higher end craftsmen applications Farrow & Ball.

 If you have selected the paint yourself, ask your painter what kind of additives will be used.
 Many mix in additives like Penetrol and Floetrol for smoother application or Zinsser add protection from mold.
 Painting companies in Fayette County use countless other additives for everything from slowing the paint drying process to reducing uneven paint application, and even to add a pleasant scent to the paint.